Viza74/c64helperscriptsforaseprite/readme.md

 * Color mode: Indexed
 * Open the `Advanced options` section, set the `Pixel aspect ratio` to `Double-wide Pixels 2:1`
 * Palette: `Presets` (above the palette), and load the C64 palette from there.
 * The scripts work with a couple of extra colors for the markings outside of the 16 color C64 palette.
-Add the next colors:
+Add the following colors:
   * index 16 (purple) - not actually used by the scripts, I use it as a transparent color.
   * index 17 (bright red) - this will mark cells with errors
   * index 18 (orange) - cells with one more possible color